 Registrar Coordination

-Each Registrar is responsible for keeping copies of documentation, including the FOA and the Transfer Contacts response thereto, that may be required for filing and supporting a dispute under the dispute resolution policy.
+Each Registrar is responsible for keeping copies of documentation, including the FOA and the Transfer Contact’s response thereto, that may be required for filing and supporting a dispute under the dispute resolution policy.
 Gaining Registrars must maintain copies of the FOA as received from the Transfer Contact as per the standard document retention policies of the contracts.
 Copies of the reliable evidence of identity must be kept with the FOA.

 Both the Gaining Registrar and the Registrar of Record must provide the evidence relied on for the transfer during and after the applicable inter-registrar domain name transaction(s).
 Such information must be provided when requested by, and only by, the other Registrar that is party to the transfer transaction.
 Additionally, ICANN, the Registry Operator, a court or authority with jurisdiction over the matter or a third party dispute resolution panel may also require such information within five (5) days of the request.